 How to Make Big Boy Strawberry Pie

-Make the crust by combining the flour, margarine, confectioners’ sugar, and vanilla.
+- Make the crust by combining flour, butter, powdered sugar, and vanilla.

 Serve with a dollop of whipped cream or whipped dessert topping.

 Tips for Making, Baking, and Storing a Fresh Strawberry Pie

 - Are you scared of making pastry?
 It’s not a problem.
 You can still make this fresh strawberry pie using a premade crust.
 For something a bit different but delicious, try a simple Saltine cracker crust.

 - Avoid a soggy bottom.
 Keeping the bottom crust from getting too wet can be frustrating.
 Try lightly coating the inside of the unbaked crust with a beaten egg and placing the pie tin on a preheated baking sheet.